microsoft/microsoft-ui-xaml/docs/roadmap.md

 ## WinUI 2 Controls Library

-The next release of the **WinUI 2 Controls Library** will be v2.6, ETA Spring 2021.
+The next release of the **WinUI 2 Controls Library** will be v2.7, ETA Late Summer 2021.

-WinUI 2.6 will include new Xaml features and fixes for UWP apps on Windows 10.
-You can find a list of currently planned work in the [WinUI 2.6 milestone](https://github.com/microsoft/microsoft-ui-xaml/milestone/11).
+WinUI 2.7 will include new Xaml features and fixes for UWP apps on Windows 10.
+You can find a list of currently planned work in the [WinUI 2.7 milestone](https://github.com/microsoft/microsoft-ui-xaml/milestone/12).

 For installation instructions see [Getting started with the Windows UI Library](https://docs.microsoft.com/en-us/windows/apps/winui/winui2/getting-started).